andreburgaud/meetup-golang-lua/README.md

 ### Sub-Projects

-Each folder containing code examples has a Makefile and a README with some description and requirements.
-Some examples, in particular those depending on CGO https://golang.org/cmd/cgo/, require to have access to the header files of the Lua source code.
-The header files are already in the repo, but if you experienced any issue it is better to copy the header files (*.h) or static libraries (*.a) corresponding to the version of Lua you installed on your system.
+Each folder containing code examples has a `Makefile` and a `README` with some description and requirements.
+Some examples, in particular those depending on [CGO](https://golang.org/cmd/cgo/), require to have access to the header files of the Lua source code.
+The header files are already in the repo, but if you experienced any issue it is better to copy the header files (`*.h`) or static libraries (`*.a`) corresponding to the version of Lua you installed on your system.

-In directories containing a Makefile, you can execute:
+In directories containing a `Makefile`, you can execute:

 Build: